 Be careful about location

-Keep in mind that voice purchasing is enabled by default on Alexa devices.
+Keep in mind that voice purchasing is enabled by default on almost all Alexa devices.
 If you don’t want people accidentally or intentionally ordering up, set a pin that must be used to buy things or turn off voice purchasing altogether.

 ALWAYS-ON HOME CONTROL DEVICES such as Nest thermostat

 Since these products are always on the Internet, they are vulnerable to hacking.
 To prevent that: